-Major Australian Bank Expedites Mobile App Testing with Mobile Labs’ Secure Internal Cloud
+Major Australian Bank Expedites App Testing with Mobile Labs’ Secure Internal Cloud

-Financial institution implements Mobile Labs’ mobile app testing solution to meet its secure device access management and mobile application test automation needs
+Financial institution implements Mobile Labs’ app testing solution to meet its secure device access management and mobile application test automation needs.

 One of the “big four” Australian banks, this major financial institution offers a full suite of products and services from 1,100 branches across Australia, New Zealand, Fiji, Asia, USA and the United Kingdom.
 Its portfolio consists of integrated financial services, including retail, premium, business and institutional banking, funds management, superannuation, insurance, investment and share-broking products and services.
 The financial group of which the bank is a part has the largest customer base of any Australian bank and operates the largest financial services distribution network in the country with the most points of access.